Ryan Ellis: Junior

 Windsor entered the 2009 OHL playoffs as the top-ranked team in the OHL West.
 Ellis added 31 points in 20 games, tying for third in post-season scoring while helping the Spitfires to a J. Ross Robertson Cup as OHL champions.
 Earning a berth in the 2009 Memorial Cup, the Spitfires went on to win the national major junior championship over the Kelowna Rockets.
 Ellis recorded four points in six games to be named to the Tournament All-Star Team.

+Going into the 2009 NHL Entry Draft, he was listed by the NHL Central Scouting Bureau as the 16th best prospect (fifth among defencemen) in North America.
+He was selected in the first round, 11th overall, by the Nashville Predators.
+Standing at 5 feet and 9 inches (1.75 metres), he was considered small for a defenceman.
+Addressing this supposed weakness, Hall of Fame defenceman Bobby Orr said of him, "he's not very big, but you'll see...he's a heck of a hockey player."
+Ellis has publicly discredited any size concerns, alluding to his ability to play physically in spite of it.
+He has been compared to Detroit Red Wings defenceman Brian Rafalski for his success as a small, offensive defenceman.

 Ellis subsequently attended his first NHL training camp with Nashville in September 2009, but was returned to Windsor after suffering a wrist injury.
 As a result, he missed ten games with the Spitfires, making his season debut in early-November.
 Struggling offensively upon recovering, he focused on improving his defensive and physical play.
 Finishing the season with 61 points over 48 games in 2009–10, he ranked fourth among League defencemen in point-scoring and was named to the OHL Second All-Star Team.
 Windsor defended both their OHL and Memorial Cup championships in the ensuing post-season.
 Ellis scored 33 points over 19 games in the OHL playoffs, tying with Jeff Skinner for second in OHL scoring, behind Taylor Hall.
 Windsor beat the Barrie Colts in the OHL Finals before defeating the Brandon Wheat Kings 9–1 in the Memorial Cup Final.
 Ellis recorded three assists in the national championship game.